jiaoshuntian/ivory-operator/docs/content/tutorial/disaster-recovery.md

 ## Standby Cluster

 Advanced high-availability and disaster recovery strategies involve spreading your database clusters across data centers to help maximize uptime.
-IVYO provides ways to deploy postgresclusters that can span multiple Kubernetes clusters using an external storage system or IvorySQL streaming replication.
+IVYO provides ways to deploy ivoryclusters that can span multiple Kubernetes clusters using an external storage system or IvorySQL streaming replication.
 The [disaster recovery architecture]({{< relref "architecture/disaster-recovery.md" >}}) documentation provides a high-level overview of standby clusters with IVYO can be found in the [disaster recovery